themesberg/flowbite/content/components/gallery.md

 ## Masonry grid

-This example can be used to show the images inside a masongry grid layouts with four columns.
+This example can be used to show the images inside a masonry grid layouts with four columns.

 {{< example id="masonry-gallery-example" class="flex justify-center" github="components/gallery.md" show_dark=true >}}
 <div class="grid grid-cols-2 md:grid-cols-4 gap-4">